basedhound/ai-teaching_app_next/README.md

 - **[Sentry](https://jsm.dev/converso-sentry)** is an error tracking and performance monitoring tool that helps developers fix bugs faster by providing real-time alerts, stack traces, and performance insights.

+- **[shadcn/ui](https://ui.shadcn.com/)** is a customizable component library built on Radix UI and Tailwind CSS.
+It offers a modern, accessible design system with pre-built components that are easy to theme and extend, making it ideal for building polished UIs with minimal effort.

 * **[Supabase](https://supabase.com/)** is an open-source backend-as-a-service platform that provides instant APIs, real-time subscriptions, authentication, storage, and a PostgreSQL database, enabling developers to build scalable and secure applications with ease.

 - **[Tailwind CSS](https://tailwindcss.com/)** is a utility-first CSS framework that allows developers to design custom user interfaces by applying low-level utility classes directly in HTML, streamlining the design process.